menjaraz/menjaraz/README.md

-- 👋 Hi, I’m @menjaraz
+- 👋 Hi, I’m @menjaraz.
+Accountant by education fond of coding.
+Tech savvy: #delphi #golang #dlang

 <!---
 menjaraz/menjaraz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.